Introduction

 Due to the privacy of all those involved, evidence shared in an electronic format will not be printable, downloadable or electronically shareable by the parties or their advisors.
 Exceptions may be made in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 To protect the integrity of the process and the privacy of the parties, parties and advisors are prohibited from sharing evidence made available to them through this process.

-Individuals who share evidence in violation of this prohibition may be subject to discipline or, if advisors, to removal from participation in the process.
+Individuals who share evidence in violation of this prohibition may be subject to discipline or, if advisors, to removal from participation in the process. - Investigators will complete an investigative report.

 Once the parties have reviewed the evidence and have submitted responses, or the time period to submit such responses has passed, the investigators will complete any follow up they deem necessary, and write the investigation report.
-The investigation report will include, but is not limited to, the following sections:
+The investigation report will include, but is not limited to, the following sections:- overview of the complaint made and summary of the investigative methodology;

-• summary of relevant information gathered, including: o timeline of incident being investigated;
+- summary of relevant information gathered, including: o timeline of incident being investigated;

-• complainant’s account of events;
+- complainant’s account of events;

-• respondent’s account of events;
+- respondent’s account of events;

-• witness accounts;
+- witness accounts;

-• evidence gathered;
+- evidence gathered;

-• areas of agreement;
+- areas of agreement;

-• areas of disagreement;
+- areas of disagreement;

-• assessment of whether or not the complaint meets one or more of the required elements of the definition of sexual harassment under Title IX, including rationale; and
+- assessment of whether or not the complaint meets one or more of the required elements of the definition of sexual harassment under Title IX, including rationale; and

-• an appendix containing all of the collected evidence.
+- an appendix containing all of the collected evidence.

-• The information is to prove that someone other than the respondent committed the alleged conduct; or
+Information about the complainant’s sexual predisposition or prior sexual behavior, unless:- The information is to prove that someone other than the respondent committed the alleged conduct; or

-• The information concerns specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent
+- The information concerns specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent

-• Information that is protected by a legally recognized privilege unless the person holding such privilege has waived the privilege; and A party’s medical, counseling/psychological, and similar treatment records unless the party (or, in the case of aminor, the party’s parent/guardian) has given voluntary, written consent.
+- Information that is protected by a legally recognized privilege unless the person holding such privilege has waived the privilege; and A party’s medical, counseling/psychological, and similar treatment records unless the party (or, in the case of aminor, the party’s parent/guardian) has given voluntary, written consent.

 A party’s medical, counseling/psychological, and similar treatment records unless the party (or, in the case of aminor, the party’s parent/guardian) has given voluntary, written consent.